andyprasetya/lynx/README.md

 </p>

 # Lynx
-Lynx is a simple OpenLayers- and TailwindCSS-based webmap, with geospatial vector data CRUD capabilities.
+Lynx is a simple webmap (built with OpenLayers, Vite and TailwindCSS), with geospatial vector data CRUD capabilities.
 By default, Lynx uses IndexedDB, but you can change the CRUD-APIs to your preferred backends.